chriskottom/chriskottom.com-legacy/source/hire-me/index.markdown

 * Application usability and user experience
 * Project management and business consulting

-As an American living for the past 15 years in Prague, Czech Republic, I've worked with companies in over a dozen countries worldwide.
+As an American living for the past 15 years in Prague, Czech Republic, I work to help customers around the world.
+In the past five years, I've worked on projects for companies in over a dozen countries.

 ---